The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Loop weight Lg

 where we defined the operator $\delta_i$:

 The boundary $q$KZ with $\pi=\{0,\alpha\}$ (\ref{bqKZ3}) is also useful to rewrite as:

 where we defined the operator $\gamma_l$:

 Note, in both equations (\ref{d2}) and (\ref{b1}) in the right hand sides we can identify the smallest elements in those equations in the sense of the ordering of Dyck paths.
-The idea below is to compute one by one elements $\psi_{\pi}$ in the direction of decreasing $\pi$, therefore equations (\ref{d2}) and (\ref{b1}) will always have one unknown which will be the element corresponding to the smallest $\pi$ in them.
+The idea below is to compute one by one elements $\psi_{\pi}$ in the direction of decreasing $\pi$, therefore (\ref{d2}) and (\ref{b1}) will always have one unknown which will be the element corresponding to the minimal $\pi$ within a given equation.

-We are going to proceed as follows.
+We proceed as follows.
 Let us consider the elements corresponding to the Dyck paths passing through the points $\{j,L-j\}$ for $0\leq j\leq L $, i.e. the points on the right boundary of the domain $D_L$.
 Take $j=0$, there is only one path which passes through this point and it corresponds to $\psi_{\pi_0}$.
-Next we take $j=1$, there are two paths corresponding to $\psi_1$ and $\psi_2$ on the fig.(\ref{figdpaths1}).
-Next we take $j=2$, these paths are labeled by $\psi_i$ with $i=3,..,8$ on the fig.(\ref{figdpaths1}).
-The already known components are $\psi_0$, $\psi_1$, $\psi_2$, $\psi_3$ and $\psi_4$.
+Next we take $j=1$, there are two paths corresponding to $\psi_1$ and $\psi_2$ in Fig. \ref{figdpaths1}.
+Next we take $j=2$, these paths are labeled by $\psi_i$ with $i=3,..,8$ on the Fig. (\ref{figdpaths1}).
+We already know the following components: $\psi_0$, $\psi_1$, $\psi_2$, $\psi_3$ and $\psi_4$.
+Here, $\psi_0$ is the fully nested component (\ref{fnfactor}), while the others follow from (\ref{0alpha}), (\ref{hop21}), (\ref{hop22}) and (\ref{b1}).

 Every unknown $\psi_i$ on this figure we can obtain from a few $\psi_j$'s with $j<i$ and $\psi_0=\psi_{\pi_0}$.
 Indeed, we have: